kammitama5/kammitama5.github.io/_posts/2017-8-3-Thursday-August-3rd.md

   There is no need for serializing and deserializing data.
   For example, in Java, no usage of "new".

+- Susan also said that clearing the cache or turning off will not solve a problem as it would today, because of the persistence of memory.
+  That's an interesting problem / challenge.

 ## Example using Managed (garbage collection) vs unmanaged (C++).

 - Uses data structure called MPGC (GC is garbage collection)